 Do not consolidate loans for which you have already made PSLF-qualifying payments.

-Doing this will eliminate any existing progress toward forgiveness.
+Doing this will reduce any existing progress toward forgiveness.

 Could Public Service Loan Forgiveness be repealed?

 This is the single most realistic threat to the program's use by current borrowers.
 This is especially true for individuals with six-figure student debt burdens.
-In 2015, former President Barack Obama proposed a $57,500 Public Service Loan Forgiveness cap as a max benefit.
-That was roughly the max amount an undergrad could borrow at the time.
+In 2015, former President Barack Obama proposed a $57,500 Public Service Loan Forgiveness cap as a maximum benefit.
+That was roughly the maximum amount an undergrad could borrow at the time.

 31. Republican proposals generally try to eliminate PSLF entirely, but only for future borrowers.

 Folks who don't currently have loans outstanding are always in danger of not having PSLF as an option.
-Once you start a graduate program, though, you should be allowed to continue borrowing loans that will be eligible for PSLF, so long as your promissory note includes mention of the program.
+Once you start a graduate program, though, you should be allowed to continue borrowing loans that will be eligible for PSLF, so long as your promissory note mentions the program.

-With split control of the White House and Congress — a Democrat-controlled Senate and a Republican-controlled House — it's anybody's guess as to what will eventually happen with the pending student loan reform initiatives.
+Depending on the political makeup of the White House and Congress, whether each is Democrat-controlled or Republican-controlled, it's anybody's guess as to what will eventually happen with the pending student loan reform initiatives.

-Grad students just starting their programs in 2023 might have some legitimate worries, but will probably be safe.
+Grad students just starting their programs in 2025 might have some legitimate worries but will probably be safe.
 Borrowers with current loans and those about to finish school have very little to worry about.
 Any Republican plan for repeal should grandfather them into a PSLF program.

 Recent history of attempted legislation